INTONNATION/FreeTON-Rust-Node/README.md

 ## Manage node

-1. Restart
+1. Restart.
+With this tag ansible playbook will be reinstalled from scratch with all databases and configs cleanup.
 ```
 ansible-playbook -u root --private-key &lt;ssh key> -i hosts run.yml -t restart
 ```
-With this tag ansible playbook will reinstall node from scratch with all databases and configs cleanup.
+2. Upgrade.
+With this tag ansible playbook will download the latest release of Rust node and Rust console from project github or build source code on remote VM dependinf on vars in ansible/group_vars/rustnode, install it and restart systemd services.
-2. Upgrade
 ```
 ansible-playbook -u root --private-key &lt;ssh key> -i hosts run.yml -t upgrade
 ```
-This tag will download the latest release of Rust node and Rust console from project github or build source code on remote VM, install it and restart systemd services.

 ## Variables